 Learning Farsi on Teheran-ro (테헤란로)

-In honour of the Iranian New Year, Norouz, the first Persian Day parade in Los Angeles took place during March 2015.
-Videos and photographs of the parade will be projected onto a screen in the lobby of the theatre showing various forms of traditional Persian dance and movements created by the ethnically diverse community of the Iranian diaspora in Southern California.
-Participants will be invited to dance with a performer as she recalls the experience.
+In honor of the Iranian New Year, Norouz, the first Persian Day parade in Los Angeles took place during March 2015.
+Videos and photographs of the parade will be projected onto a screen showing various forms of traditional Persian dance and movements performed by members of the ethnically diverse community of the Iranian diaspora in Southern California.
+Participants will be invited to move with a performer as she recalls the experience.
 Somewhere between the sensual and the disembodied, Dancing Through the Diaspora, is a performative process of reorienting one’s self through and with another person.

-every four years considers to what extent is mimesis subversion or (re)iteration.
-By adopting notions of multi-centeredness, it analyzes parallels and discontinuities between embodying both aggressor and martyr, arguing that this hybridization consolidates fear and fearlessness, therefore, creating another presence or performance quality.
+Every Four Years considers to what extent is mimesis subversion or reiteration.
+I analyze parallels and discontinuities between embodying both aggressor and martyr, arguing that this hybridization consolidates fear and fearlessness, therefore, creating another presence or performance quality.